This blog post was updated on 16/12/2016. Give it a fresh read to know what we have changed and to get new insights.

-Make sure you include all the information that they might require to buy the product.
+Make sure you include all the information they might require to buy the product.
 Use your words to give them the necessary information in an engaging fashion that impels them to click that “Add to Cart” button right away.

-8 Quick Tips to Write Distinctive Product Descriptions that Sell Like Hotcakes
+8 Quick Tips to Write Distinctive Product Descriptions

 1. Speak to Your Target Audience

 Should your voice be serious and formal, or casual and funky?
 Should you emphasize the technical aspects of the products in your descriptions or concentrate more on its aesthetics?

 Understanding the main considerations of your customers is most crucial to make them relate with your descriptions and buy your products.
 Once you know who your target audience is, you can decide which voice or personality you should take up to communicate with them.